It’s not secret anymore, folks. Meditation, or what it “seems” to be amongst the masses, is being adopted by lots and lots of people by the day.

-Mindfulness meditation to be exact has been known to help cure stress, anxiety, depression significantly amongst the human race dating back centuries ago.
+Mindfulness meditation to be exact, has been known to help cure stress, anxiety, and depression significantly amongst the human race, dating back centuries ago.

-However, what I’d like to do is to reintroduce you to meditation that can drive you deeper in peace unimaginably.
-Regardless if you have ‘never’ meditated, do sparingly, or a seasoned vet.
+However, what I’d like to do is to reintroduce you to meditation that can drive you deeper into peace unimaginably, regardless if you have “never” meditated, do it sparingly, or are a seasoned vet.

-I brought up meditation in the discussion because it is in those times when Nirvana has come the most sparingly, however and what I’m about to discuss is the nature of meditation as well as the nature of Nirvana which are both simultaneous.
+I brought up meditation in the discussion because it is in those times when Nirvana has come up the most sparingly, however and what I’m about to discuss is the nature of meditation, as well as the nature of Nirvana, which are both simultaneous.